-Perhaps you love the Grand Cru wines of France.
+Perhaps you love the Grand Cru wines.
 Or maybe you long for the beauty of the French countryside.
 Or you may be more sportif and hiking on trails through world-famous vineyards is your ideal.
 For any of these reasons, the region of Bourgogne — "Burgundy" in English — is likely calling your name.
-Or, at least that's how we felt when we first discovered the Côte d'Or, the relatively small area of Burgundy that produces some of the most renowned, and most expensive, wines in the world.
-And that's the area we'll be telling you about here.
+At least that's how we felt when we first discovered the Côte d'Or, the relatively small area of Burgundy that produces some of the most renowned, and most expensive, wines in the world.

 If we sound like a tourism brochure it's because we think this region of Burgundy is pretty darn-near perfect to visit for four days, five days, heck, why not ten days?
 We haven't even mentioned the Michelin-class restaurants and the good food that abounds in the markets and shops.
 We love walking the vineyards, visiting a grand cru domain, eating lunch at Les Cocottes in Beaune, having dinner at Le Charlemagne, in the middle of vineyards only 7 km away.